loopingz/webda.io/packages/webda-shell/README.md

 ```

 It will serve the project on port 18080 and restart the server on any changes made on the folder files

+As for serve you can also specify the deployment name to use

 #### Deploy